 — Leeds Dad (@leedsdad) 5 April 2017

-Heidi spent about 20 minutes in there playing/learning/experimenting and if it was not closing for the day, she could have been in there for hours!
+Heidi spent about 20 minutes in there playing/learning/experimenting.
+However, if it was not closing for the day, she could have been in there for hours!

-Now, aside from this brilliant floor, the museum has 3 other floors detailing local history and other science-y things, but we never got to see any of it as we grossly underestimated the time we needed!
+Now, aside from this brilliant floor, the museum has 3 other floors detailing local history and other science-y things.
+However, we never got to see any of it as we grossly underestimated the time we needed!

 To read more of my blog, please feel free to: